Knerten0815/masters-thesis/content/introduction.typ

 *@related-work* examines existing approaches for visualizing chemical similarity and molecular relationships.
 It analyzes current methods for representing group similarity and visualization techniques that support structural elucidation.

-*@methodology* documents the design and implementation of the implemented techniques to represent similarity relationships among analogue compounds.
-This chapter describes the algorithmic approach for visualizing mutual similarities between analogues, includes technical considerations and how the visualization techniques integrate into the ChemSpaceExplorer application.
+*@methodology* documents the design of the techniques to represent similarity relationships among analogue compounds.
+This chapter describes the algorithmic approach for visualizing mutual similarities between analogues, includes technical considerations for the developed metrics, and presents the implementation as a reusable Python module.
 // #TODO[Normalerweise ist die Struktur so:
 //   Results: nur Ergebnisse beschreiben, keine Einordnung
 //   Discussion: Einordnung der Ergebnisse, Bedeutung und Relevanz, hier werten